colrich/educates-buildservice/workshops/lab-et-self-guided-tour/workshop/content/05-embedded-code-editor.md

 name: Editor
 ```

-To avoid having to provide explicit instructions to a workshop user for how to view, create or edit files, with users cut and pasting content from instructions, a range of clickable actions are provided which can act directly on the VS Code editor.
+In order to help guide users when viewing, creating or editing files, a range of clickable actions are provided which can act directly on the VS Code editor.

 Actions include being able to open a file: